 Lost/stolen passports can be usually replaced the same day when an applicant comes to the U.S. Consulate General to report the loss, provided the case is a bona fide emergency and telecommunications with Washington are up and running.
 In order to process an application for a replacement passport, regular or emergency, you will need to obtain a declaration de perte (declaration of loss) from the police station in the city where the loss occured.

-Please note that, for renewals for minors, parents should provide photos of their children at each year of age to facilitate the consular officer's identification of the child from infancy.
+- Please note that, for renewals for minors, parents should provide photos of their children at each year of age to facilitate the consular officer's identification of the child from infancy.
 The consular officer may request this information of older applicants as well.
+School records or transcripts are also helpful.

 One recent full front face photograph (2x2 inches or 5x5 cm against a light background).